TR-Sudo/TR-Sudo/README.md

 Software Development
 -----------------------------

-Hi, I am a recent graduate with honours in Computer Science.
-I look forward to gaining experience and showcasing my expertise in the field of software development.
-Contact me at t.rashid489@gmail.com or direct message on LinkedIn.
+Hi, as a recent Computer Science honors graduate, I am eager to gain experience and demonstrate my skills in software development.
+Please feel free to contact me at t.rashid489@gmail.com or connect with me on LinkedIn to discuss potential opportunities.

 * 🌍  I'm based in Greater Toronto Area
 * ✉️  You can contact me at [T.Rashid489@gmail.com](mailto:T.Rashid489@gmail.com)